-In 2020, post-mining methane emissions amounted to 47.14 kt and compared to 1990 they decreased by 77.9%, and decreased by 16.4% - to 2019.
+In 2021, post-mining methane emissions amounted to 48.2 kt and compared to 1990 they decreased by 77.4%, and is 2.25% higher than the same indicator in 2020.

 1.b.1.a.1.iii Abandoned Underground Mines.
 After completion of coal mining, methane release from the rock array under mining operations phases out, but it may remain at a relatively high level for a long time.
-Therefore after cessation of mines, ventilation and filling (flooding) of shafts, gas may accumulate in worked-out spaces under certain geological conditions, creating excessive pressure in them.
+Therefor after cessation of mines, ventilation and filling (flooding) of shafts, gas may accumulate in worked-out spaces under certain geological conditions, creating excessive pressure in them.
 Methane gradually fills in all the worked-out space, up to the top horizon, and then starts penetrating through fissured rocks and abandoned mines to the surface, into buildings and constructions.

 Inventory of methane emissions in mines of Ukraine was conducted by "State Makeevka Research Institute for Labor Safety in Mining" based on actual measurements of methane flows in outgoing air streams of gas mines and the rate of methane production captured by VPPs on the surface.
 For each gas mine, the data were taken from the orders establishing methane-based mine categories.
-The orders contain information about the actual average absolute mine methane content in view of captured methane in $m^3/min.$ , the average annual consumption of methane captured by VPPs in $m^3/min.$ , the average daily coal production in tons throughout the year.
-Calculation of CH4 emissions from abandoned mines is calculated as the maximum total flow rate of methane measured in the course of the year (in $m^3/min$ ) restated as annual emissions based on 365 days/year.
+The orders contain information about the actual average absolute mine methane content in view of captured methane in m3/min., the average annual consumption of methane captured by VPPs in m3/min., the average daily coal production in tons throughout the year.
+Calculation of CH4 emissions from abandoned mines is calculated as the maximum total flow rate of methane measured in the course of the year (in m3/min) restated as annual emissions based on 365 days/year.

-For calculation of methane emission in this category for 2013-2020 the surrogate data method based on 2012 information was used.
-The amount of GHG emissions was evaluated being inversely to coal mined in 2013 - 2020 respectively.
+For calculation of methane emission in this category for 2013-2021 the surrogate data method based on 2012 information was used.
+The amount of GHG emissions was evaluated being inversely to coal mined in 2013 - 2021 respectively.

-Methane emissions from abandoned undergrounds mines in 2020 amounted to 4.3 kt, which is 28.3% lower than in 1990 and 16.2% higher than in 2019.
+Methane emissions from abandoned underground mines in 2021 amounted to 4.21 kt, which is 29.8% lower than in 1990 and 2.22% lower than in 2020.